Subaru-PFS/spt_target_uploader/docs/docs/inputs.md

 Since the [Gaia DR3](https://www.cosmos.esa.int/web/gaia/data-release-3) catalog is used to find guide stars, coordinates must be in the International Celestial Reference System (ICRS).
-Users are required to make coordinates of targets consistent with the Gaia astrometry at the epoch of 2000.0.
+Users are required to make coordinates of targets consistent with the Gaia astrometry at the reference epoch of 2000.0.
-Note that coordinates in ICRS at the epoch of 2000.0 are known to be consistent with those with equinox J2000.0 represented by the FK5 within the errors of the FK5.

 #### About Flux information